Zend_OpenId is a Zend Framework component that provides a

 For more information about OpenID visit the OpenID official site.

-The purpose of the Zend_OpenId
+The purpose of the Zend_OpenId component is to

 implement the OpenID authentication protocol as described in the following